 - The design and construction of the building is not inconsistent with the development consent.

 - Any pre-conditions set out in the consent or requirements of planning agreements have been satisfied.

-- That the building is suitable for occupation (in accordance with its BCA classification).
+- That the building is suitable for occupation (in accordance with its Building Code of Australia (BCA) classification).

-The issue of the final OC is the last step in the formal DA and construction process (though there could be ongoing ‘operational’ conditions such as maintaining appropriate noise levels or landscape maintenance).
+Issuing the OC for the whole of the development is the last step in the formal Development Application (DA) and construction process (though there could be ongoing ‘operational’ conditions such as maintaining appropriate noise levels or landscape maintenance).

 How to apply online

 - Register for a NSW Planning Portal account to start your application.

 - Log in to complete the online application form.

 If you need assistance using the NSW Planning Portal, please review our extensive range of quick reference guides and resources.